Updated: 8/1/18 | August 1st, 2018

 It’s also easier than ever to stay connected with applications that allow messaging, chatting, and video calling for free, such as Facebook, Skype, Viber, KakaoTalk, and WhatsApp.
 Too many friends and family to update your travels?
 Share photos and videos on your social media and keep everyone in the loop.
 It’s also a great way to share your happiness and who knows?
 It might be so infectious that your friends and family would consider doing the same!

 International phone plans are also available from T-Mobile without the hefty price tag.
 This means that anywhere that you can at least get cell reception, you’ll be reachable.
 You’ll truly be just a phone call away during the majority of your trip.

 Ask for their trust and support

 If all else fails, turn it around.
 Your parents raised a child with a good head on her shoulders, didn’t they?
 Ask them, “Don’t you think I’m capable?”
-If the answer is “yes,” then end of conversation.
+If the answer is “yes,” then end the conversation.
 If the answer is “no,” then ask for the reason behind the no. Chances are they won’t really come up with one – no parent wants to tell their child they don’t think they can succeed.

 Males and females both have to look after their safety, and your gender doesn’t inhibit your ability to travel.
 Do they not trust you, love you, and want you to live a life that is fulfilling?
 Should they prevent you from living your own life?

-Chances are, when put this way, your loved ones will realize that you’re a capable adult and know not to intentionally do stupid things to put yourself in harm’s way.
+Chances are when put this way, your loved ones will realize that you’re a capable adult and know not to intentionally do stupid things to put yourself in harm’s way.